orstavik/JoiEvents/docs/5_EventFeedback/5b_AudioFeedback/syntax.md

 Name := [_a-zA-Z][_a-zA-Z0-9-]*.
 Coordinate := NumberText, "/", NumberText.
 NumberText := [0-9+-][0-9.e+-]*.

 ```

 ## Semantics and resolution

+The AST is pure data objects, no classes.

+The resolution method returns a data structure of arrays and AudioNodes.

+The binding method connects all these AudioNodes and then returns a flat array of audioNodes that can be connected to an audio destination.

 1. The `Pipe` object: `{type: pipe, nodes: array, resolved: array}`
  * calling `resolve(pipe)` will recursively resolve all the `nodes` in the array.